-Pre-heat oven to 180C (convection)/160C (fan-forced).
+Pre-heat oven to 180C (convention)/160C (fan-forced/convection).
 Grease a 16x26cm base measurement loaf tin with butter and line with baking paper with the paper hanging over the sides.

 Put dates and water in a small saucepan over medium heat.
 Bring to boil, reduce heat and cook for 3-8 minutes until pulpy.
 Remove from heat, add bicarbonate of soda, mix well and rest for 20 minutes.

 Cream sugar and butter for the pudding in an electric mixer for a few minutes.
 Add eggs and beat until pale and creamy.

 Use a metal spoon to fold date mixture into the egg mixture.
 Add flour and baking powder (or just *self-raising flour if using that – see notes) and fold until just combined.

 Spoon batter into the prepared tin.
 Bake in the pre-heated oven for approximately 35 minutes until risen and cooked through when tested with a skewer down the middle.
 Remove from oven and allow to cool a bit.

 To prepare the toffee sauce, put butter and sugar for the sauce in a small saucepan.
 Cook on medium until butter is melted.
 Add cream.
 Bring to just a boil then reduce heat and simmer for 2 minutes, stirring constantly until smooth and golden.
 Remove from heat.

 Pour toffee sauce over the warm pudding as required and serve with fresh cream or ice cream on the side.